-Change the look of bars, wedges, and more in Keynote on iPad
+Change the look of bars, wedges and more in Keynote on iPad

-Change colors and shadows in chart elements
+Change colours and shadows in chart elements

 Note: You can’t change the look of a single data point in a series (a single bar in a bar chart, for example).
 All changes you make apply to every data point in the series.

 Tap , then do one of the following: